Trading Electrons: Predicting DART Spread Spikes in ISO Electricity Markets: Performance in NYISO

-We revisit the previous strategy.
-However, now we split the evaluate our model by seasonality (Winter/Summer/Shoulder months)- and Peak/Off-Peak hours.
-Then, we restrict attention to zone--season--band buckets that exhibit statistically significant performance in the validation period (2020--2021).
-Specifically, we retain only those buckets whose mean P\&L has a $t$-statistic exceeding~$2$ and the number of trades is at least $50$, corresponding approximately to 95\% confidence against a zero-mean null.
+Building on this clipped strategy, we then introduce a further refinement by restricting attention to zone--season--band buckets that exhibit statistically significant performance in the validation period (2020--2021).
+Specifically, we split the analysis by seasonality (Winter/Summer/Shoulder) and Peak/Off-Peak hours, and retain only those buckets whose mean P\&L has a $t$-statistic exceeding~$2$ and the number of trades is at least $50$, corresponding approximately to 95\% confidence against a zero-mean null.

 Under this restriction, the universe of traded zones shrinks substantially, as Tables \ref{tab:inc_valid_zone_season_band} and \ref{tab:dec_valid_zone_season_band} suggest.
-On the INC side, only Long Island satisfies the significance criterion, whereas on the DEC side the retained zones are Capital, Central, Long Island, New York City, and West.
+On the DEC side, only Long Island satisfies the significance criterion, whereas on the INC side the retained zones are Capital, Central, Long Island, New York City, and West.
 All other zone--band combinations are excluded from trading in the test period.

 Figure~\ref{fig:pnl-panels} reports cumulative P\&L over 2022--2025 for this restricted strategy.
 As expected, total profits are slightly lower than in the fully pooled specification, reflecting the reduced number of traded positions.
 Nevertheless, performance remains strong, with the majority of gains concentrated during the large summer 2025 spike episodes.